julienmoeys/macrounchained/README.md

     results and provides the user with a summary of the results, in a similar fashion as fashion as standard **MACRO In FOCUS groundwater** simulations.
-    .

 *   Currently only tested on **MACRO In FOCUS 5.5.4**.

-*   The results of `macrounchainedFocusGW()` have been successfully tested against the results of the "version control" of MACRO In FOCUS 5.5.4, and give the same PECgw for all the simulations included in the version control.
+*   The results of `macrounchainedFocusGW()` have been successfully **tested against the results of the "version control" of MACRO In FOCUS 5.5.4**, and give the same PECgw for all the simulations included in the version control.
 The function has also been successfully tested against the results of MACRO In FOCUS 5.5.4 for other